-Randy received a grant in 2013 to begin producing value-added products on his family’s dairy.
-With the grant, he purchased processing equipment and a refrigerated trailer to pasteurize his milk and turn it into butter, yogurt, bottled milk in a variety of flavors, and other milk products.
+Randy received a small grant in 2013 that helped him begin producing value-added products on his family’s dairy.
+With the grant funds, he purchased processing equipment and a refrigerated trailer to pasteurize his milk and turn it into butter, yogurt, bottled milk in a variety of flavors, and other milk products.

 North Carolina’s dairy heritage can still be seen in the rolling pastures of the central Piedmont, as it can in many regions across the country where milk production was centered historically, such as upstate New York and Pennsylvania.
 The innovative on-farm enterprise development happening at Ran-Lew Dairy may hold promise for struggling dairy farmers looking to find new ways to reinvent their farms and create thriving new businesses.

-Randy Lewis describes his dairy operation and his innovative project to UNC-TV:
+Randy Lewis describes his dairy operation and his project to UNC-TV: